-BSA provides the troop program feature guides as a resource for Boy Scout troops.
+BSA provides the troop program feature guides as a resource for Scouts BSA Troops.
 A PLC can use these guides to plan a series of meetings and outings around a single theme.
 My post Troop Program Features for Meetings and Outings has more information about these guides.

 The plans for the Engineering troop program feature can be found in Volume 1 of Troop Program Features from BSA: